 It was recognised that PKD was inherited as a simple autosomal dominant trait.
 This means the disease was determined by a single gene.
 Within each cell in the body, genes are present as pairs one on each of two strands of DNA (chromosomes).
 With an autosomal dominant disease, if one of the pair of genes is abnormal, this is ‘dominant’ over the normal gene, and results in disease development.
 With this type of disease, there are no unaffected ‘carrier’ cats – all cats with an abnormal gene will be clinically affected.

 Cats with PKD were initially identified by ultrasound scanning of their kidneys, but now a readily accessible and accurate DNA test is available (performed on a blood sample or cheek swab).
 Affected cats can easily be identified in this way and breeding from them prevented.
 This is highly successful, and responsible breeders have their cats tested before embarking on a breeding programme.
 While there is still more work to be done, and not all breeders accept or undertake responsible breeding, in many countries the frequency of PKD has now been dramatically reduced.

 What precautions should be taken when doing DNA testing for a breeding programme?

-When undertaking DNA testing of cats to determine whether they are suitable for a breeding programme, this should always be done under the supervision of your vet, using a reputable and reliable testing laboratory.
+When undertaking DNA testing of cats (to determine whether they are suitable for a breeding programme) a veterinarian should always be present to supervise, and a reputable and reliable testing labratory should be used.